abap2UI5/docs/docs/resources/who_uses.md

 <br>

-_Have a project you want to share?
+_Ready to share your project?
 Just reach out to us at <contact@abap2UI5.org>, or feel free to edit the page directly.
 We’re excited to see what you’re working on!_

 Thank you for being a part of the abap2UI5 community! ❤️